Aurora Expeditions: History

 In 2022 the company's second ship, the Sylvia Earle, departed on its inaugural cruise from Ushuaia, Argentina.
+In 2025, the company took delivery of it's third ship the Douglas Mawson at a ceremony in Sydney, Australia.

 Coronavirus Pandemic

 In April 2020, the Greg Mortimer had an outbreak of COVID-19 on board, leading to it to be denied permission to dock in many South American ports.
 128 passengers and crew on board eventually tested positive.
 The ship was eventually given permission to dock in Uruguay, from where passengers were evacuated or admitted to hospital.
 Many crew-members ended up being evacuated too, with more than half testing positive for the virus.

 Current fleet

-As of January 2025, Aurora Expeditions had three vessels in its fleet:
+As of November 2025, Aurora Expeditions had three vessels in its fleet: